ccjmne/blog/content/posts/intralinear-partitioning/01-intralinear-partitioning-intro.md

    package = "aur/uni"
    manual  = "https://github.com/arp242/uni/#usage"
 +++

-This 3-part article concerns itself with putting chunks of text side by side.

-1. This first, rambly piece addresses the *what* and *why*,
-2. [the second](@/posts/intralinear-partitioning-2.md) goes over the practical use of some <abbr title="Command Line Interface, where I dwell">`CLI`</abbr>
-   tools indispensable to the task, and
-3. [the third](@/posts/intralinear-partitioning-3.md) and final chapter will share some quite nifty <abbr title="The ubiquitous text editor">`Vim`</abbr>
-   tricks to the same end.

-## Introduction

    Professionally, I put code together.
 Intimately, I am compelled to make it neat: I get closer to that goal by wielding non-printable characters like